-Response: The proposal provides a new, market ready residential development to this area.
+Response: The proposal provides a new, market ready for-sale residential development to this area.
 This core area has not seen an update to the housing options as mainly older single and multi-family residential projects have existed in this area.
 The new housing option is appropriately placed and will be designed so as to blend with the character of the surrounding community.
-Not providing for apartments in this context appropriate location will ensure none of these goals and associated policies of this important section of the General Plan are met.
+Providing for for-sale residential units in this context appropriate location will ensure these goals and associated policies of this important section of the General Plan are met.
 Conversely, this proposal hits each and every one of this particular goal and policies within the Housing Element.
 The density is context appropriate and supports two (2) of Scottsdale's major employers and surrounding businesses.